tellor-io/tellorutils/README.md

 # Github workflows

 This repository can be used as a template to automate jobs using github workflows.
-This repo contains scripts that are useful to Tellor users.
+This repository contains scripts that are useful to Tellor users.

 ## Setup